 Contact details

-Subject: Warning for asking for increment repeatedly
+Subject: Warning for asking for an increment repeatedly

 Dear Mr. (mention the name of the employee),